clipperrrrrrr/Rupee/doc/README.md

-DigitalRupee Core
+Rupees Core
 =====================

 Setup
 ---------------------
-[DigitalRupee Core](http://digitalrupee.org/wallet) is the original DigitalRupee client and it builds the backbone of the network.
-However, it downloads and stores the entire history of DigitalRupee transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Rupees Core](http://digitalrupee.org/wallet) is the original Rupees client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Rupees transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run DigitalRupee on your native platform.
+The following are some helpful notes on how to run Rupees on your native platform.

 ### Unix